panminiii/SROC/README.md

-# SRoc:Combination of Sentence-Level and Term-Level Weights
+# SRoc: Combination of Sentence-Level and Term-Level Weights

 >A Probabilistic Framework for Integrating Sentence-level Semantics via BERT into Pseudo-relevance Feedback<br/>
 a probabilistic framework that incorporates sentence-level semantics via Bidirectional Encoder Representations from Transformers (BERT) into PRF.